StockNews.com Begins Coverage on BSQUARE (NASDAQ:BSQR)

-StockNews.com initiated coverage on shares of BSQUARE (NASDAQ:BSQR – Get Rating) in a report issued on Saturday morning.
+StockNews.com assumed coverage on shares of BSQUARE (NASDAQ:BSQR – Get Rating) in a research note issued to investors on Sunday morning.
 The brokerage issued a sell rating on the software maker’s stock.

-An institutional investor recently bought a new position in BSQUARE stock.
-Millennium Management LLC acquired a new stake in BSQUARE Co.
-(NASDAQ:BSQR – Get Rating) in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund acquired 42,098 shares of the software maker’s stock, valued at approximately $53,000.
-Millennium Management LLC owned approximately 0.21% of BSQUARE as of its most recent filing with the Securities and Exchange Commission (SEC).
-12.37% of the stock is owned by hedge funds and other institutional investors.
+A hedge fund recently bought a new stake in BSQUARE stock.
+Millennium Management LLC purchased a new stake in BSQUARE Co.
+(NASDAQ:BSQR – Get Rating) in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund purchased 42,098 shares of the software maker’s stock, valued at approximately $53,000.
+Millennium Management LLC owned 0.21% of BSQUARE as of its most recent filing with the Securities and Exchange Commission (SEC).
+Institutional investors own 12.37% of the company’s stock.

 About BSQUARE